bhogend1/sic1/README.md

 ```
 webuse airacc.dta, clear
 ```
-* Conduct a fixed-effects regression of rec on uit, inprog, and pmiles
+* Conduct a regression of rec on uit, inprog, and pmiles, with fixed effects for airlines.
-* Generate variables containing the averages of uit, inprog, and pmiles.
+* Generate variables containing the averages of uit, inprog, and pmiles by airline.
 Then regress rec on uit, inprog, and pmiles and their averages.

 ### Exercise 5
 ```